-Pima Community College to Cut Football, Two Other Sports in 2019
+Pima Community College to cut football, two other sports in 2019

-Pima Community College Chancellor Lee Lambert laid out the future for the Tucson campus’s scaled-back athletic program from a lectern tucked inside a glass-enclosed lecture hall.
+Pima Community College Chancellor Lee Lambert laid out the future for the Tucson college’s scaled-back athletic program from a lectern tucked inside a glass-enclosed lecture hall.

 Lambert, who less than a day prior had formally announced the elimination of the school’s football team, along with one of the two tennis and golf programs, said such a decision was a matter of simple economics.

-“I think it's very important that we not lose sight that the college is facing tremendous amount of challenges and pressures that are helping us to make some very difficult decisions,” Lambert told the crowd of journalists.
+“I think it’s very important that we not lose sight that the college is facing tremendous amount of challenges and pressures that are helping us to make some very difficult decisions,” Lambert said.
 “Our enrollments had been declining for a period of time.
 This year, fortunately, for the first time, our enrollments were up.
 But because of the enrollment challenges, it impacts other aspects of our operation and athletics is not immune to that.”

 Lambert and Athletic Director Edgar Soto fielded questions about the college’s decision to cut some $600,000 from its $2.6 million athletics budget.